ic-factory/ecic/README.md

 If the folder contains files that will normally be overwritten by the framework, you will be asked whether to overwrite them.
 If you want to keep any conflicting files, then choose `n` (no, do not overwrite) for each conflicting file.
 You can then move or rename the original, conflicting files and run the `ecic new PATH` command again.

+### Add libraries

+Although you can create libraries on the fly when adding existing RTL files (see next section), you might want to start by creating the necessary libraries first - as described in the `Create new RTL library` section above.

 ### Add existing RTL files

 To add an existing RTL file to the project, go to the project folder and use the `ecic addfile` commmand.
 This will add all the listed files to your project.

+You can specify the library with the `--lib` option or let ECIC try to figure out the library for you.
+In the latter case, the library will be determined according to the following scheme:

+  1. If a `sources.rb` file exists in the folder (or a parent folder) of the added RTL file, the RTL file will be added to the library that maps to that `sources.rb` file.
+If no library maps to the `sources.rb` file, you will by default be asked to confirm the creation of such a library.
+The library name will be equal to the name of the folder that contains the `sources.rb` file.
-You can specify the library name with the `--lib` option or rely on an implicit library name that is extracted from the full paths of the added files.
-In the latter case the extracted library name will be equal to the name of the directory just under `src/design` or `src/testbench`.
-In either case, if the library does not already exist, you will be asked to confirm the creation of it.
+  2. Otherwise, the extracted library name will be equal to the name of the directory just under `src/design` or `src/testbench` and you will by default be asked to confirm the creation of the library.
+If the RTL file is *not* placed under `src/design` or `src/testbench`, an error message will be displayed.

 For example, given that:

   * you have a Unix like terminal
   * you want to eg. add all design files that have a `.vhd` or `.sv` extention
   * all design files are placed in subfolders under a `./src/design`
-  * all files for a given RTL library are placed under a folder (of the same name) in the `./src/design`
+  * all files for a given RTL library are placed under a folder (of the same name) in `./src/design`

 ... then you can use the standard Unix `find` command and leave out the `--lib` option: